dliess/FreeCADFrontPanelSimulation/README.md

 With this FreeCAD plugin, you can turn your FreeCAD objects into knobs, faders, displays, etc. that you can push/move/turn by your mouse and that provides/receives data to an external application via grpc.

 Featured widgets:
+* Rotary encoders
-* Rotary Encoders
+* Rotary potentiometer
 * Pushbuttons
-* Linear Potentiometers
+* Linear potentiometers
 * LEDs
 * Displays